VaibhavHaswani/textract-plus/docs/installation.rst

 accomodated (wouldn't it be awesome if there were a system-agnostic package manager or, better yet, if python could install these system dependencies for you?!?!).
-If you're operating system doesn't have documenation about how to install the textract dependencies, please :ref:`contribute a pull request <contributing>` with:
+If you're operating system doesn't have documenation about how to install the textract-plus dependencies, please :ref:`contribute a pull request <contributing>` with:

 1. A new section in here with the appropriate details about how to install things.
-In particular, please give instructions for how to install the following libraries before running ``pip install textract``:
+In particular, please give instructions for how to install the following libraries before running ``pip install textract-plus``:

     - `libxml2 2.6.21 or later <http://xmlsoft.org/downloads.html>`_
       is required by the ``.docx`` parser which uses `lxml